Skip to main content

 Digital X-Rays

-Routine x-rays help determine and diagnose oral problems that would otherwise go unnoticed.
-Digital x-rays have significantly lower radiation than traditional x-rays.
+Routine X-rays help determine and diagnose oral problems that would otherwise go unnoticed.
+Digital X-rays have significantly lower radiation than traditional X-rays.

 Teeth Cleaning